 (e) Understanding the methods for training participant-directed service providers to meet the member's specific needs;

-(g) Development of a back-up plan for furnishing services if a provider is unable to furnish the agreed-upon service;
+(g) Development of a back-up plan if a provider is unable to furnish the agreed-upon service;

-(h) Understanding the methods for filing grievances, including use of the regional and state long term care ombudsman, and familiarity with how to contact the state long-term care ombudsman;
+(h) Understanding the methods for filing grievances, including use of the regional and state long term care ombudsman;

 (k) An ability to manage the participant-directed service provider when he or she furnishes a service.

-(F) If the waiver service coordinator determines that the member cannot meet the requirements set forth in paragraphs (C) or (E) of this rule, as appropriate, the waiver service coordinator may require the member to appoint an authorized representative to assist the member with directing services.
+(E) If the waiver service coordinator determines that the member cannot meet the requirements set forth in paragraph (C) or (D) of this rule, as appropriate, the waiver service coordinator may require the member to appoint an authorized representative to assist the member with directing services.